 There are 10,489 American soldiers buried here.
 An entire community that is silent, totally silent.
 The experience is beyond words.
-We walk, I am walking among heroes.
+We walk.
+I am walking among heroes.
 Every one of these markers was a person, with a name.
 I read the names.
 The graves are silent.
-The trauma of the battlefield, the thundering bombs, the booming tanks, the shattering explosions are replaced by silence and tranquillity.
+The trauma of the battlefield, the thundering bombs, the booming tanks, the shattering explosions, are now replaced by the silence and tranquility.
 Not a sound is heard.
-A silent community of men who shall remain forever young.
+A silent community of men who shall reman forever young.

-We walk quietly, I see many Jewish stars.
-"There are 202 soldiers of the Jewish faith buried here" she said.
+We walk quietly.
+I see many Jewish stars "There are 202 soldiers of the Jewish faith buried here," she tells me.
 And there he was, Irwin W. Newman.
-Private, 315th Regiment, 79th Infantry Division, Pennsylvania, January 17, 1945.
+Private 315th Regiment.
+79th Infantry Division, Pennsylvania, January 17, 1945.

 Moshe visiting Cousin Willie.
 Family reunion.

 Eva, 12 years old, places flowers at Willie's grave

-The French lady said that in the photos it is difficult to see the writing, so she puts sand on the name so it shows up better.
-The sand is special; it is from Utah beach in Normandy, where Willie landed.
-I tell her that my grandfather landed in Utah Beach, Normandy, as well.
+The French lady said that in the photos it is difficult to see the writing on the tombstones.
+So she puts sand on the names so it shows up better.
+The sand is special; it is from the Utah beach in Normandy, where Willie landed.
+I tell her that my grandfather landed in Utah Beach as well.

 She gives me a small American flag to place at his grave.
 The relative then takes this flag home.
 On the way back to Israel many people commented on the American flag I was holding.
-(I did not pack it for fear that it would be damaged).
-I explained this was no ordinary flag but the flag that stood briefly at the grave of my cousin who gave his life for freedom.
+(I id not pack it for fear that it would be damaged).
+I explained this was no ordinary flag but the flag stood brief at the grave of my cousin who gave his life for our freedom.
 I told the story again and again, and always people listened in silence, visibly moved.
-More and more people "met" Willie.
+More and more people 'met' Willie.
 They wanted to know all about him.
 His story had come to life.